 You may leave the other optional fields blank and click Continue.
 You’ve almost set up your SMS notifications for your WordPress contact forms!

 Now you can test Twilio by clicking Create & Continue.
 If everything is done right, you’ll now receive an SMS on your phone.

 In the final step, you’ll need to name your Zap and turn it on, so you’ll be notified through SMS when someone submits your form.

-We hope this guide helped you to get SMS text messages from your WordPress forms.
+That’s all – you did it.
+We hope this guide helped show you how easy it is to get SMS notification text messages from your WordPress Contact forms.
 You may also like our roundup of the best VoIP services for small businesses.